This section of Ch. 6 will cover the following topics:

 - social media

-(Note: These topics are all very broad for a single paragraph, so narrow the focus.
+(Note: These topics are all too broad for a single paragraph or even a single essay, so first narrow the focus.
 For “animals,” you might write a topic sentence about why people should adopt shelter animals.
 For “movies,” you could state your opinion of Black Panther.)

-Be sure your sentences all meet the criteria listed above for a good topic sentence.
+Be sure your topic sentences meet all the criteria listed above for a good topic sentence.

 The body of a paragraph contains supporting details to help explain, prove, or expand the topic sentence.
 For example, a paragraph on the topic of people continuing to work into their 70s might have a topic sentence like this:

-Retirement is a moving target for many older Americans.
+Retirement is no longer guaranteed for many older Americans.

-Supporting sentences could include any of the following:
+A supporting sentence could include some of the following:

 - Fact: Many families now rely on older relatives for financial support.

-- Reason: The life expectancy for an average American is continuing to increase.
+- Reason: The increasing life expectancy for an average American means retirement may last decades.

 - Statistic: More than 20 percent of adults over age 65 are currently working or looking for work in the United States.